FAQs

 How is Z-STOP packaged?

 Each roll is attractively labeled.
-There are six rolls to the carton (at three rolls to a roof, on the average, one carton treats two roofs).
-There are 45 cartons (270 rolls) to a pallet.
+Each carton contains six rolls of Z-STOP.
+With an average application of three rolls per roof, one carton is sufficient to treat two roofs.
+Additionally, there are 45 cartons (270 rolls) per pallet.

 Back to top